EDCD/EDMarketConnector/docs/Releasing.md

 You'll need to add it in `build.py` so that py2exe includes it in the build.
 Add the file to the DATA_FILES statement.

+To update the documentation of bundled modules, use the optional `--audit_deps` argument, such as `build.py --audit_deps`

 # Pre-Packaging Steps

 Before you create a new install each time you should: